kamicut/swipe-layers/README.md

 })
 ```

-Read the examples for more details
+Read the examples for more details.

 ## todo
 - Test on different browsers